Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 infected limb?
 We must not let the infection spread.
 We must not let the bones speak.

+This is the danger of constructing the body as little more than a piece of meat for our objective study.
+Will we ever be able to look at a body and see it beyond how we see our own bodies?
+Will we ever find the courage to refuse to speak for the bones?

 ### Oh, the modifications you will make!

-If gender is so untethered to the body, then oh why must we change it?
+If gender is so untethered from the body, then why must we change it?
 For years, I struggled with this question.
-I struggled to reconcile my endless desire for the modification of the body with the unyielding demands of feminist philosophy.
-You see, if I am separated into the body and the mind, the former holding sex and the latter holding gender, then why must I exert my mind onto my body?
+I struggled to reconcile my endless desire for the modification of my body with the unyielding demands of what I was told of feminist philosophy.
+You see, if I am separated into the body and the mind, the former holding sex and the latter holding gender, then why must I exert my mind over my body?

 The core idea here is body issues.
 My mom recently told me that in college, she wrote a paper on this subject.
 In it, she argued that trans people should not make such intensive modifications to their body.
-That trans people should, instead, socially transition, sure, but not quite take hormones, absolutely not get surgery.
-Because isn't that just plastic surgery, the desire of which derived from body issues implanted in them by patriarchy and transphobia?
+That trans people could socially transition, sure, but not quite take hormones, absolutely not get surgery.
+Because isn't that just plastic surgery, the desire of which is derived from body issues implanted in us all by patriarchy and transphobia?

 God, there is such an allure to the argument.
 Its seductive logic intoxicates me, begs me to embrace it, to deny my desires, to fulfill its demands.
 And yet,